· By Merle von KOMBUCHERY

 1. Vitamin D

 Vitamins cannot be produced in our body at all or only insufficiently.
 For this reason, the chemical compounds must be supplied regularly from the outside, for example through food.
-Vitamin D is a very special vitamin because it is produced in the skin through the body's own synthesis with the Support of sunlight.
+Vitamin D is a very special vitamin because it is produced in the skin by the body's own synthesis with the help of sunlight.
 Cholesterol is converted into provitamin D. Vitamin D supports the normal functions of the immune system on a large scale, for example by strengthening the T-cells mentioned above.
 A lack of vitamin D weakens the immune system.
-Especially in the dark season, you should 3 to 4 times a week for about 30 minutes in the sun walk.
+Especially in the dark season, you should go into the sun 3 to 4 times a week for about 30 minutes .
 If this is too time-consuming for you, you can also supply the body with vitamin D in the form of high-quality supplements.

 So try in your everyday life:1.
 Avoiding constant stress

 - fixed sleep-wake times

 - Avoid the light from your smartphone and laptop before you go to bed

 3. Healthy eatingA varied, balanced diet with lots of fresh fruit and vegetables is crucial for a healthy lifestyle.
 About 70 percent of all immune cells are located in the gut, so it is all the more important to provide it with food rich in fiber and to promote the diversity of the microbiome.